Garbage & Recycling

 - Material that can get tangled in equipment such as straps and rope

-A requirement in the contract with Recycle BC is that the CVRD must meet a contamination rate of 3% or less but, unfortunately, the contamination rate is currently around 15%.
+A requirement in the contract with Recycle BC is that the CVRD must meet a contamination rate of 3% or less but, unfortunately, the contamination rate in the CVRD is currently over 15%.

 Materials such as glass and foam packaging cannot be collected curbside because they break into unrecoverable pieces, contaminating the rest of the load and creating a potentially dangerous situation for workers.
-Film plastic is not accepted at the curbside because it gets wrapped up in the sorting equipment, causing lengthy and expensive shutdowns.
+Film plastic (plastic bags and plastic wrap) is not accepted at the curbside because it gets wrapped up in the sorting equipment, causing lengthy and expensive shutdowns.
 CVRD Recycling Centres accept materials that cannot be collected at the curbside at no charge, including:

 - Film plastic